gazawayjd/RecipeRecommender/README.md

 **Step 1: Prepare Your System**

 Before you start, ensure that you have Python and pip installed on your computer.

+If you don't, you can install Python at the following url: https://www.python.org/downloads/

+Once downloaded, you'll want to install pip to manage your python packages.
+You can find steps for this at the following URL: https://www.geeksforgeeks.org/how-to-install-pip-on-windows/

 **Step 2: Extract the Zip File**